NodeInfoCache is precise to the second but we need it to be precise to the millisecond

 12:00:00.123 - modification on node 1 (modifyTimestamp = 12:00:00 12:00:00.000)

 12:00:00.435 - get node information for cache (last modification noted at: 12:00:00)

 12:00:00.123 - modification on node 2 (modifyTimestamp = 12:00:00 12:00:00.000)

 Then, on next cache up-to-date check, we look if there is modification since 12:00:01 (actually, since 12:00:00.001).
 There is none registered => no cache update.

 This seems to be the cause of strange bugs like #12474 (not sure).

-Updated by François ARMAND over 1 year ago
+Updated by François ARMAND almost 2 years ago

 - when we look for cache up to date, we don't ask for newer strict, but newer or equals.
 We keep the entries with last mod == that time, and we filter them out in the result.
 Plus: we can't limit to 1 the number of change, it will be 1+number of entries in the previous case

 - when we do modification on inventories in batch, we do an other trivial mod (or clear cacheà) 1 s after the update to force an invalidation